Country Guide

 Practical Notes

-• International marriage procedures critically require the Marriage Eligibility Certificate, issued by Japanese municipal offices or the Legal Affairs Bureau, with apostille.
+• International marriage procedures may require the Marriage Eligibility Certificate, issued by Japanese municipal offices or the Legal Affairs Bureau, with apostille, depending on the receiving authority and procedure.